-When Mark Villwock joined LDC, Inc., LDC had only been in business one year.
+When Mark Villwock, PE joined LDC, Inc., LDC had only been in business one year.
 He had worked with President Frank Lemos several years prior at another engineering consulting firm and back then, not knowing exactly what the future held, Frank promised that someday they would work together again.

 Above all LDC ownership is purposeful in its approach of building an “A” class team that meet and exceed client expectation.
 From the start it was understood that our true strength and sustainability is in our team as a whole not in one or two individuals; which is why creating an environment where teamwork flourishes - is LDC’s top priority.

 As an industry leader, Mr. Villwock has been a board member of the Master Builders Association of Snohomish County (MBA) for three years.
 He has proven to bring a unique perspective to the MBA as a design engineering professional with regard to the organizations industry leadership on state and local government policy and new development regulation.
 Mr. Villwock is also chair of the MBAs Developer Builder Issues Council (DBIC) which is specifically a government policy lobbying arm of the MBA in Snohomish County.
 In addition, Mr. Villwock has sat on Snohomish County’s Americans with Disabilities Act (ADA) Public Right-of-Way Citizens Advisory Committee for the last five years providing hands on design constructability advice to the committee.

 As Vice President and board member of LDC, Inc., Mr. Villwock assists the President with overseeing departments such as Civil and Structural Engineering, Planning, Surveying, and Telecom, as well as other executive business operations.
 Mr. Villwock enjoys working with our teams and building an environment where great people accomplish great things together.